Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Introduction

 \section{Introduction}

 Physiological processes occurring in living cells rely on encounters and interactions between molecules.
 Archetypal examples include gene regulation, transduction of biological signals, and protein delivery to specific locations.
-All these processes involve the active or passive transport of biomolecules in highly complex, time-varying, and far-from-equilibrium environments, such as the cell membrane (\cref{fig:challenge_scheme}(a)).
-One of the most powerful tools to study these transport phenomena is the combination of live-cell single-molecule imaging with single-particle tracking~\cite{shen2017single, manzo2015review} because it can provide the time and location when and where single events take place (\cref{fig:challenge_scheme}(b-c)).
-Alternative ensemble methods (e.g., fluorescence correlation spectroscopy or fluorescence recovery after photobleaching~\cite{chen2006methods}) usually provide limited information because they lose track of crucial information when averaging out spatial and temporal fluctuations.
+All these processes involve the active or passive transport of biomolecules in highly complex, time-varying, and far-from-equilibrium environments, such as the cell membrane (\cref{fig:challenge_scheme}a).
+One of the most powerful tools to study these transport phenomena is the combination of live-cell single-molecule imaging with single-particle tracking~\cite{shen2017single, manzo2015review} because it can provide the time when and location where single events take place (\cref{fig:challenge_scheme}b,c).
+Alternative ensemble methods (e.g., fluorescence correlation spectroscopy or fluorescence recovery after photobleaching~\cite{chen2006methods}) usually provide limited information because they lose track of crucial details when averaging out spatial and temporal fluctuations.